dressupgeekout/nanowrimo-2018/README.md

 # nanowrimo 2018

+This repository contains Charlotte Koch's work for National Novel Writing Month (NaNoWriMo) 2018.

-## Creating the PDF
+## Generating the PDF

-You'll need Ruby and Bundler to install Asciidoctor, which converts the manuscript (written in the Asciidoc markup language) to PDF.
+You'll need Ruby and Bundler to install Asciidoctor, which converts the manuscript (written in the AsciiDoc markup language) to PDF.

 ```
 $ gem install bundler